ec-europa/europa-component-library/docs/create-new-component.md

 ## Vanilla

+These components serve as the base for the implementation of other components.
+This is the starting point of the development of new components.

 ### Components

-This is the vanilla version of the component, therefore it's a npm package made of a scss file defining the styles and a JavaScript file when needed.
-The package exports a mixin of the component and the related JavaScript as a module.
+This is the vanilla version of a given component which is not bound to any library or framework implementation.
+The npm package consists of a SCSS file defining styles and a JavaScript file defining interactions whenever SCSS styles do not suffice.
+Each package exports the component's SCSS mixin and the related JavaScript as a module.

 The name of the component is prefixed by _{system}-component_